Tolitech/Caching/README.md

-# Caching
+# Tolitech.CodeGenerator.Caching
-Caching library for Tolitech Code Generator.
+Caching library used in projects created by the Code Generator tool.